dixantmittal/academic-kickstart/content/authors/admin/_index.md

 user_groups: []
 ---

 Dixant Mittal is a PhD student at the School of Computing, National University of Singapore, where he is being advised by [Professor Wee Sun Lee](https://www.comp.nus.edu.sg/cs/bio/leews/).
-He is a member of Learning, Inference and Decision Group at the School of Computing.
+He is a member of Learning, Inference and Planning Group at the School of Computing.

 He completed his master's degree with thesis titled "[Active Informaiton Gathering to Disambiguate Referring Expressions](https://goo.gl/JfXBEj)" under the supervision of [Professor David Hsu](https://www.comp.nus.edu.sg/cs/bio/dyhsu/).